 To gain evidence bearing on whether changed familiarity-based criterion settings may underlie the dramatic performance differences observed across pure-list VM, CM, and AN conditions – at least during the early stages of learning -- Nosofsky et al. (in press) tested a ‘mixed-lists’ condition.
 In this condition, the individual study lists contained equal mixtures of VM, CM and AN items, so that responding would be based on a common set of processes and criteria.
 For purposes of comparison, they also tested pure-list VM, CM and AN conditions.
 The main results are shown in Figure 1.
 As can be seen in the left panels, the pure CM and VM conditions show the dramatic differences in performance that were expected.
 By contrast, the mixed conditions (right panels) showed a complicated pattern but the key result was that there was virtually no difference in performance for the old-CM versus the old-VM targets.
 Because the old-CM and old-VM items were roughly equally familiar and the mixed-list design forced the use of a common set of decision criteria, the broad pattern of results seems explainable in terms of a familiarity-based decision model.
-The mixed-condition results challenged the view that an automatic form of item-response learning took place for the old-CM items: otherwise, because the old-CM items received consistent item-response mappings, whereas the old-VM items did not, performance on old-CM targets should have been dramatically better than for the VM targets.
+The mixed-condition results challenged the view that an automatic form of item-response learning took place for the old-CM items: The old-CM items received consistent item-response mappings, so automatic learning should have produced better performance for CM-targetss than VM-targets in the same list.

 Insert Figure 1 about here

-Thus, the question arises whether or not item-response-learning does indeed take place for CM items during early stages of STM memory search—it could be that the paradigm inhibits or slows learning, so that the performance we see is mostly or wholly based on familiarity differences.
-The present research pursues this question a modified version of the STM probe-recognition paradigm designed to equate familiarity for targets and foils in pure CM conditions.
-Our method presented lists of study stimuli either to the left or right of fixation, followed by the test probe.
+Thus the question arises whether or not item-response-learning does indeed take place for CM items during early stages of STM memory search—the qualitatively large features of the results can be explained by the use of familiarity without learning.
+The present research pursues this question using a modified version of the STM probe-recognition paradigm designed to equate overall familiarity for targets and foils, to equate these in both pure CM and pure VM conditions, and to match familiarity in CM to VM.
+We refer to our version of the STM probe-recognition task as the “side paradigm” – for an illustration involving CM, see Figure 2.
+Our method presented lists of study stimuli either to the left side or right side of fixation, followed by the test probe.
 The instructions required the participant to press a response key on the same side as the study list if the test probe was old, but to press a response key on the opposite side of the study list if the test probe was new.
 In CM one set of items was always studied on the left, whereas another set of items was always studied on the right.
+Foils were always chosen from the set on the other side.
 Thus a given CM test probe always required a consistent response with the same key, whether a target or foil.
 The design was symmetric so all CM items had equal familiarity.
-We also tested VM conditions that varied the side of presentation of every item from trial to trial; and AN conditions in which individual items did not repeat across trials, so always had low familiarity.
-The design allowed us to assess whether item-response learning took place for CM items and to assess joint contributions of item-response learning and familiarity-based processing on STM probe recognition.
+We also tested VM conditions that varied the side of presentation of every item from trial to trial; on average these VM items had the same familiarity as the CM items.
+In a second side-study we also tested AN conditions in which individual items did not repeat across trials, so always had low familiarity.
+This short-term probe recognition design allows us to assess whether item-response learning takes place for CM items, to assess the role of different sources of familiarity and to assess the joint contributions of familiarity and item-response learning.

 Experiment 1